Clerbout-Francois/DOCKER_config_for_denoising_algo_VBM3D/README.md

 ## VBM3D Overview

-This source code provides an implementation of VBM3D developped in "Dabov, Kostadin, Alessandro Foi, and Karen Egiazarian. "*Video denoising by sparse 3D transform-domain collaborative filtering.*" 2007 15th European Signal Processing Conference.
+This source code provides an implementation of VBM3D developped in "Dabov, Kostadin, Alessandro Foi, and Karen Egiazarian. *Video denoising by sparse 3D transform-domain collaborative filtering.* 2007 15th European Signal Processing Conference.
 IEEE, 2007".

 This code is part of an [IPOL](https://www.ipol.im/) publication.
 Please cite it if you use this code as part of your research ([link](https://www.ipol.im/pub/art/2021/340/)).